 OxfordAQA meet the needs of international students.
-Please refer to the published timetables on the exams administration page of our website (oxfordaqa.com/exams-administration) for up to date exam timetabling information.
 They are an international alternative and comparable in standard to the Ofqual regulated qualifications offered in the UK.

-Our qualifications have been independently benchmarked by UK NARIC, the UK national agency for providing expert opinion on qualifications worldwide.
-They have confirmed that they can be considered 'comparable to the overall GCE A-level and GCSE standard offered in the UK'.
-Read their report at oxfordaqa.com/recognition
+Our qualifications have been independently benchmarked by UK ENIC, the UK national agency for providing expert opinion on qualifications worldwide.
+They have confirmed they can be considered 'comparable to the overall GCE A-level and GCSE standard offered in the UK'.

-To see the latest list of universities who have stated that they accept these international qualifications, visit oxfordaqa.com/recognition
+To read their report and see the latest list of universities who have stated they accept these international qualifications, visit oxfordaga.com/recognition